 3. Page Bug

-All of our content pages feature a tracker bug.
+All of our content pages feature a page bug.
 This is used internally to monitor the performance of each piece of content.
 Personal information is not recorded, or tracked, by this system.

 - What Are Cookies